pedro-yen/DevicesApi/README.md

 - Add authentication and role-based access
 - Expand DTO validation
-- Add Service layer after implementing role based access
+- Add Service layer after implementing role-based access
 - Migrate to PostgreSQL or SQL Server for production
 - Add brand entity or brand management

+---

+This project was built as part of a technical challenge and is intended for demonstration purposes.